 And there we have it!
 Easy wasn’t it?

-Mathematics Degree aside (we lack that particular degree), the bottom of the article contains formulas for both heterosexual and homosexual couples to guess at how long the survey data would predict their relationships to last.
-That’s more tempting to us at DQYDJ than any number of coy remarks about doing algebra once you’ve graduated from college… so, enjoy the calculator.
+Mathematics Degree aside, the bottom of the article contains formulas for both heterosexual and homosexual couples to guess at how long the survey data would predict their relationships to last.

 The Love Formula vs. Horoscope Compatibility!

 In Personal Finance, when someone’s strategy disagrees with the data, the common retort is “Personal finance is PERSONAL“.
-While we tend to disagree with most uses of that excuse (although we can think of times when we’d allow it), we certainly allow that love life is way more personal than ‘Personal” finance could ever hope to be.
+While we tend to disagree with most uses of that excuse (well, sometimes we’d allow it), we certainly allow that love life is way more personal than “Personal” finance could ever hope to be.

-However, we appreciate MSN introducing empirical analysis into their dating columns, and are glad to have found this one.
-So, while we would never suggest solely relying on a computer to determine your dating decisions, it’s nice to be armed with the data – so bookmark this calculator and add it to your horoscope and name-compatibility checks (or whatever your personal ritual) for whenever your next relationship starts.
+While we would never suggest solely relying on a computer to determine your dating decisions, it’s nice to be armed with the data.
+Bookmark this calculator and add it to your horoscope and name-compatibility checks for whenever your next relationship starts.

 We’re not going to share the inputs to our marriage – but, suffice to say, we’re predicted to last quite a while.
-Here’s to hoping the math bears out.
-How did you do?
+(Here’s to hoping the math bears out.)